-International students must meet with the Non-resident Alien Tax Compliance Officer to complete the hiring process and establish a number for payroll tax purpose.
+International students must meet with the International Tax Specialist to complete the hiring process and establish a number for payroll tax purpose.

-International students must take verification of issuance to the Non-resident Alien Tax Compliance Officer to have payroll updated when a permanent Social Security Number has been issued to them.
+International students must take verification of issuance to the International Tax Specialist to have payroll updated when a permanent Social Security Number has been issued to them.

 III.
 Requirements for Departments Employing Students